 Kuripapango Campground at the put-in is a great spot to spend the first night after a long after-work drive.
 This allows an early start on the river the next day.

 A few campsites can be found on terraces on the first 8-10 kilometres.
-The best camp site we called “Camp Wilding” or upper Rafters Camp is at the end of the Class II section.
-It is on a rare river right terrace a few metres above the river and has a rock cairn and numerous small wilding pines.
+The best camp site is at an outcrop of the Comet Fault (aka upper Rafters Camp) at the end of the Class II section.
+It is on a rare river-right terrace a few metres above the river and has a rock cairn and road cone (as of 2024).
 There is lots of room.
-Around the corner is a less developed campsite adjacent the old Lyndsays Lodge (we were unable to confirm if this is it but the grid ref at rivers.org is about right – NZ Topo U21 Kereru ref 951863).
+A scramble up to a higher terrace (10 minutes) takes you to Komata Hut refurbed and relocated by Megan Dimozantos and the Backcountry Huts Trust with packrafters in mind.

 There is a choice to be made between camping above the gorge or after it.
 The paddling is tougher through the gorge so it can be good to camp after a half days paddling for a three day trip or a long second day.
 We chose to camp above the Class III gorge so that we were fresh for the crux rapids.
 The next campsite is about three hours on where the topomap shows a gravel island before the “Rock and Roll” rapid.
 Hammock camping is possible at all of these sites.